 Meeting with a judge

-If you and the other party in your case can't agree on your family law issues, you might have to meet with a judge in an informal setting (for example, in a Family Case Conference or Judicial Case Conference) or attend a Chambers hearing.
+If you and the other party in your case can't agree on your family law issues, you might have to meet with a judge in an informal setting (for example, in a Family Management Conference or Judicial Case Conference) or attend a Chambers hearing.

 You might have to attend or might choose to attend one of these to try to avoid taking your case to trial.